hasura/graphql-engine/firebase-cloud-functions/README.md

-# Sample Firebase Clound Function Auth Webhook for Hasura GraphQL engine
+# Sample Firebase Cloud Function Auth Webhook for Hasura GraphQL engine

 ## What is this?